Strandzha Nature Park

 Via Pontica avian migratory route passes through the coastal areas of Strandzha Park.
 Every year millions of birds fly through this air corridor swopping their mating places in Northern Europe for the winter shelters in Africa.
 This makes the park extremely important for the survival of scores of rare and protected bird species.
 270 kinds of birds are spotted on the territory of the park.
 The populations of 50 species are of European importance: White Stork (Ciconia ciconia), Black Stork (Ciconia nigra), Lesser Spotted Eagle (Aquila pomarina), etc.

-The rich biological diversity of the park is a result of the geological history of Strandzha, its climate, and its unique geographical position – it stands on the crossroad between Europe, the Mediterranean and Asia.
-Within a territory of just a couple of square kilometres tourists can cross a venerable oak forest, then walk through a typical Mediterranean zone and a wet bay forest to finally reach the seashore.
+The rich biological diversity of the park is a result of the geological specifics of Strandzha, its climate, and its unique geographical position – it stands on the crossroad between Europe, the Mediterranean, and Asia.
+Within territory of just a couple of square kilometres tourists can cross a venerable oak forest, then walk through a typical Mediterranean zone and a wet bay forest to finally reach the seashore.
 There are several marked eco-trails on the territory of the park.

 Apart from the biological diversity of protected fauna and flora species, nestinarstvo – an old ritual with pagan roots where people dance on hot embers, is one of the symbols of Strandzha.
 In Balgari Village dances are performed every year on the Day of St. Constantine and Helena – 21 May.
 In Kosti Village they are performed on Ilinden (the Day of Elijah – 20 July), while in Brodilovo Village they take place on the Day of St. Pantaleon (27 July).
 Nestinarstvo is included in the List of World Intangible Cultural Heritage of UNESCO.